-All staff, volunteers and governors working inThe Holy Spirit are responsible for the operation of this policy and have a legal duty to report any disclosure, allegation or suspicion of abuse, to the Designated Safeguarding Lead or, in their absence, their Deputy.
+All staff, volunteers and governors working in The Holy Spirit School, are responsible for the operation of this policy and have a legal duty to report any disclosure, allegation or suspicion of abuse, to the Designated Safeguarding Lead or, in their absence, their Deputy.
+Our policy and procedures also apply to extended school, off-site activities and organisations using our school premises for activities.

 This must be done immediately following the disclosure or suspicion is made or arises.